Occupational therapy helps children build the skills they need to participate in everyday activities, at home, at school, and in their communities.

 School services support classroom participation.
 Our therapy builds the foundational communication skills that make home, community, and school life easier — with more frequent sessions and family involvement.

 Yes.
 We recommend services based solely on what’s clinically appropriate for your child, not a preset package.
 Many children receive OT only.
-If we ever believe another service could support progress, we’ll explain why and let you decide.
-You stay in control of your child’s plan.
+If we ever believe another service could support progress, we’ll explain why.

 Yes.
 Many behaviors are rooted in regulation or sensory needs.
 OT helps children understand their bodies, manage input, and feel calmer and more in control.